 My name is Danielle Gorogo.
 I live in the Northern Rivers Region of New South Wales, close to the country of Ancestors on my mother’s side.
 We are the Djanbun (Platypus) clan of the Washpool Forest and Washpool River area.
 I have a multi-faceted cultural heritage that is reflected in my art.
 These many facets, First Nation Australian, Papua New Guinean, Maori and Micronesian cultures play a large part in the development of my style which blends these varied influences from each of these cultures into a harmonious whole.
 Family and societal change have always had a great impact on my life which I like to visually transfer through my artwork.
 My work is always informed by my culture.

-My connection to my Father's Papuan family and culture is very important to me and often my childhood memories and stories
+My connection to my father’s Papua New Guinea family and culture is very important to me, and often my childhood memories and stories come alive in

-come alive in the vibrant colours of my artwork.
-My father was an Agriculturist/Horticulturist born in Milne Bay, the people on his father's side are the Mekeo people from Port Moresby
+the vibrant colours of my artwork.
+My father was born in Milne Bay Papua New Guinea, the people on his father's side are the Doura Moku & Tatana people from the Central Province,

 Port Moresby.
 His mother's people are from Popondetta (Oro Province).
 My father was an Agriculturalist/Horticulturali